Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 It has been on the wrong course for 200 plus years, particularly the last 30.

-And there it's going to take a long time to put us back on the right course, where everybody is on the same team.
+And it's going to take a long time to put us back on the right course where everybody is on the same team and everybody's looking out for everybody else.

-And they're shared this and they're shared that.
+And they're shared this, and they're shared that.

 I don't know if it happens to you, but when I share with it's not everybody, by the way, but there's still some people when I share with them my thought.

-He's benefiting from these crises.
+I just told you, he's benefiting from these crises.

 He's benefiting.